08 Aug Improve Your Overhead Press by Testing These Five Areas

 - Rotation of the Trunk

 If you can perform these movements well and are pain-free, then you want to start incorporating overhead pressing with good form back into your routine.
-These drills are important to continue to perform either prior to a workout or supersetted into your workout in order to maintain adequate shoulder and thoracic mobility and stability.
+These drills are important to continue to perform either before a workout or super-setted into your workout to maintain adequate shoulder and thoracic mobility and stability.